Deterministic Sort-Free Candidate Pruning for Scalable MIMO Box Decoding: Conclusion

-In this paper, we proposed low-complexity, sort-free candidate pruning strategies, \textit{viz.}, SCP, ICP and hybrid SICP$_m$ to address the exponential complexity growth of Box Decoding for large-scale MIMO detection.
-By exploiting the geometric regularity of the QAM grid, the proposed methods enable candidate selection without traversing the entire constellation map.
-Combined with Box Decoding, these pruning schemes eliminate sorting and QAM-dependent operations, making them highly suited for hardware-efficient implementation.
-Simulation results demonstrated that the proposed detectors achieve near–$K$-Best performance with substantial reductions in visited nodes and computational cost.
-These advantages establish Box Decoding with pruning as a scalable and modulation-independent solution for high-throughput MIMO systems.
-Future work will focus on hardware implementation and evaluating the proposed schemes under practical channel conditions.
+This paper proposed \textit{sort-free} and \textit{QAM-order-independent}, deterministic low-complexity candidate pruning strategies, namely SCP, ICP, and their hybrid extension, to control the exponential node growth of Box Decoding in large-scale MIMO systems.
+By exploiting the geometric regularity of the QAM grid, the proposed methods enable deterministic-complexity candidate selection over SNR while preserving near–$K$-Best performance with substantial computational savings.
+In particular, Box-SCP supports feed-forward, \textit{fully parallel hardware implementation}, while Box-SICP$_1$ offers an improved performance–complexity trade-off for BER-critical scenarios.
+These results establish Box Decoding as a scalable and hardware-efficient solution for high-throughput MIMO detection.
+Future work will focus on detailed hardware architecture design and synthesis-level evaluation.